vitalik/django-ninja/docs/docs/tutorial/crud.md

 ```

 !!! note
-    Defining response schemas are not really required.
-But when you do define it you will get results validation, documentation and automatic ORM objects to JSON converting.
+    Defining response schemas are not really required, but when you do define it you will get results validation, documentation and automatic ORM objects to JSON conversions.

-We will use this schema as `response` type for our get employee view:
+We will use this schema as the `response` type for our `GET` employee view:

 ```Python hl_lines="1"